 Of course, a comprehensive due diligence process will return a wealth of information both about individuals and entities, and any one piece of information could be enough to thwart a deal or agreement.

-According to investors on Shark Tank, about 80% of deals on Season 7 actually closed.
-That’s remarkably aligned with the hit rate we see at CS Business Screen, where about 20% of individuals and 15% of companies we conduct due diligence investigations on have a relevant record.
+According to investors on Shark Tank, about 80% of deals on Season 7 closed.
+That’s remarkably aligned with the hit rate we see at CS Business Screen, where about 20% of individuals and 15% of companies we conduct due diligence investigations on having a relevant record.
+When you need fast, precise due diligence information, whether, on a company or an individual, we’re here to help.
+Before you make a significant business decision, make sure you have all relevant information by conducting a due diligence background check.
+Contact us to learn how we can help.